Dr. Marlee Marsh

-Dr. Marlee Marsh, Associate Professor of Biology, is the Chair of the Biology Program at Columbia College.
-She received a Bachelor of Science in biology from Converse College.
+Dr. Marlee Marsh, Associate Professor of Biology, received a Bachelor of Science in biology from Converse College.
 After, she obtained her PhD in biological sciences from Clemson University while studying the immune response of fish to parasites.
 Since joining the faculty at Columbia College in the fall of 2012, she has regularly taught introductory biology for majors and non-majors, human anatomy and physiology, immunology, histology, cell biology and parasitology, in addition to hybrid, online, and honors sections of the intro and cell biology courses.

 Her pedagogical interests include improving the scientific writing of students, as well as promoting active learning in the classroom through the use of the flipped classroom and case studies.
 Additionally, in the last six years, she has served as a mentor to over 20 undergraduate research students, some of who have received grant funding and all of who presented unique projects at state and regional meetings.